I Wouldn't Want to Be Like You

 "I Wouldn't Want to Be Like You" is a song by the British progressive rock band The Alan Parsons Project, featured on their 1977 album I Robot.
 Written by band leaders Alan Parsons and Eric Woolfson, "I Wouldn't Want to Be Like You" was sung by pop singer Lenny Zakatek, who would go on to sing many of the band's songs.
 In the United States, the song was a moderate success and charted at #36 on the Billboard Hot 100.

 Background

+Parsons and Woolfson had differing views on the lyrical interpretation of the song: Parsons interpreted the song as being from the perspective of a man talking to a machine and Woolfson believing that it was instead about a machine talking to a man.
+Woolfson remarked that "both points of view are equally valid, or equally invalid.
 In 1977, the song was released as the lead single from the group's second album, I Robot.
-The song was a moderate success, charting at #36 on the U.S. Billboard Hot 100 and #22 on the Canadian chart.
+The song peaked at No. 36 on the U.S. Billboard Hot 100 and No. 22 on the Canadian chart.

+Critical reception

+Record World called "I Wouldn't Want to Be Like You" a "percussive, r&b-tinged tune" with "disco potential" and also highlighted the song's guitar solo.
+Billboard listed "I Wouldn't Want to Be Like You" as one of the best songs on I Robot.
+In a retrospective review, Stephen Thomas Erlewine of AllMusic characterised the song as a "tense, paranoid neo-disco rocker that was the APP's breakthrough" and "the closest thing to a concise pop song" on I Robot.